ellenwterry/Introduction/README.md

 About Professor Ellen Terry

-Ellen Terry began her career in M&A analysis at Deloitte, developing econometric models for industry forecasting and asset valuation, later transitioning into Post Merger Integration *(PMI)*, transitioning valuation models and processes into operations.
-She joined Microsoft and led development of industry solutions *(solution templates)*, working through partner channels.
-Post-Microsoft, she worked for GE as Director of Planning and Programs *(plan implementation)*, and JP Morgan as a VP Data Science.
-She's a Professor of Practice at Bauer, and independently consults with Planning and Assurance clients and mentors consulting groups.
+Ellen Terry began her career in M&A analysis at Deloitte, developing econometric models for industry forecasting and asset valuation, later transitioning into Post Merger Integration *(PMI)*.
+She joined Microsoft and led development of industry solutions *(cross platform templates)*, leading implementation through partner channels.
+Post-Microsoft, she worked for GE as Director of Planning and Programs, and JP Morgan as a VP Data Science.
+She's currently a Professor of Practice at Bauer, and an independent consultant and mentor to planning and assurance groups.

 ------